encse/secchallenge2022/hardware/broken/solution/README.md

               b0_7   b1_7           b131_7
 ```

-The IC is controlled by selecting a page and a starting column, then sending data to it.
+The display is controlled by selecting a page and a starting column, then sending data to it.
 The start colum is used when you don't want to refresh the whole page just a part of it, say from column 8.

 I have divided the input into multiple blocks from `"I2C","start"` to `"I2C","stop"`.
 The first line of each block was an "address" specifier, the subsequent lines are "data".